Learn Jazz Scales for Jazz ImprovisationJan 17, 2021

 Reference for Most Common Scales for Jazz Guitar

 This quick guide will help you learn about not only the most typical scales on their own, but also show you how to use the scales in context.
 That's probably the most important factor in learning to apply jazz scales to standard progression.
-Note that this articles will focus on the II-V-I chord progression, the infamous chord sequence found in pretty much every jazz standard.
+Note that this article will focus on the ii-V-I chord progression, the infamous chord sequence found in pretty much every jazz standard.